Frequently Asked Questions

 Q. What is the process for approving the Public Art Plan that the artist creates in phase 1?

-A. The plan would be reviewed at a staff level to assess the feasibility (budget, timelines, work force etc.).
-Impacted stakeholders will be engaged, including internal departments, external partners etc. The Art Plan will then need to be presented to and approved by the Art in Public Places Committee.
+A. The plan is reviewed at a staff level to assess the feasibility (budget, timelines, work force, etc.) and impacted stakeholders, including internal departments, external partners, etc. are engaged.
+The Art Plan is then presented to and approved by the Art in Public Places Committee.

 Q. What if we want to propose projects on private land?

 A. All projects must be located on City of Victoria property.
 As this program falls under the Art in Public Places program and policy, the artwork must be accessible to the public and will be entered into the Art in Public Places collection.